tieguy/OSI-notes/educational-WG-SOW.md

 ## Deliverables, Milestones, and Timelines

-The goal of this project is to extend and improve an existing free/libre/open project management syllabus, and publish the resulting document(s) on opensource.org.
+The goal of this working group is to extend and improve an existing free/libre/open project management syllabus, and publish the resulting document(s) on opensource.org.

 All content deliverables below will be licensed under (at least) a CC BY-SA license.
 Unless otherwise noted, the contractor is responsible for fulfilling the deliverables within the specified timeline.